 Scrum divides time in two.
-There is a continuous time line for analysis and the business, and a cyclic Sprint time line for production.
-Time for analysis and innovation is impossible to estimate and may unfold over long intervals, because it arises unpredictably in a process that Steve Johnson calls “the slow hunch.”
+There is a continuous timeline for analysis and the business, and a cyclic Sprint timeline for production.
+Time for analysis and innovation is impossible to estimate and may unfold over long intervals, because it arises unpredictably in a process that Steve Johnson calls “the slow hunch” in .

 ✥ ✥ ✥

-All work must be accounted for if the Product Owner is to use team velocity for release planning, yet not all development work can be time-boxed.
-For example, the team cannot foreordain the moment at which they will have progressed enough towards creating a Refined Product Backlog to pronounce any single Product Backlog Item as being Ready.
+All work must be accounted for if the Product Owner is to use team velocity (see Notes on Velocity) for release planning, yet not all development work can be time-boxed.
+For example, the team cannot foreordain the moment at which they will have progressed enough toward creating a Refined Product Backlog to pronounce any single Product Backlog Item as being Ready (see Definition of Ready).
 There is always fixed, recurring work that is not accounted for in Development Team estimates.

-The Product Backlog is the primary tool for budgeting the work for a product development.
-Its Product Backlog Items (PBIs) are ordered by the Product Owner who takes development estimates into consideration when planning deliveries.
-Teams are expected to eventually commit to the Sprint Goal and to be confident about their estimates.
+The Product Backlog is the primary tool for budgeting product development work.
+The Product Owner orders Product Backlog Items (PBIs) in consideration of development estimates and anticipated value.
+Teams commit to the Sprint Goal, and the Development Team is confident about their estimates.
 That work takes time.
-Developers are responsible for fitting all work within the bounds of a Sprint.
+Development Team members are responsible for fitting all work within the bounds of a Production Episode.

-Usually, Developers can forecast only the development tasks that are tied to their skill set, experience, and area of responsibility.
+Usually, Development Team members can forecast only the development tasks related to their skill set, experience, and area of responsibility—usually, those that involve building the product.
 Other work may be difficult, or impossible, for the developers to estimate.
 For example, some analysis tasks require open-ended research to evaluate development feasibility, cost, and tradeoffs.
 While analysis is usually the Product Owner’s job, such analysis often requires input from or work by the Development Team.
-You can try to time-box such research, but that can lead to repeated extensions of the research time box.
-And while research activities produce insights, they rarely produce the kind of Potentially Shippable Increment expected from work done during the Production Episode — the development part of a Sprint.
-This raises doubts about doing such work within the Sprint, and about budgeting it on the Product Backlog: if it is not producing product, it is some form of waste.
+You can try to time-box such research, but that can lead to repeated extensions of the research time.
+And while research activities produce insights, they rarely produce the kind of Potentially Shippable Increment expected from work done during the Production Episode—the development part of a Sprint.
+This raises doubts about doing such work within the Sprint, and about budgeting it on the Product Backlog: if it is not producing product, it may be some form of waste.

-This wouldn’t be a problem if the Product Owner Team alone could do the research, because the Product Owners can manage their own time.
-However, it is often the case that Product Owners have a strong business skill set but a weaker skill set to actually build the artifacts to be evaluated.
-Yet issues of technology and production often arise as key elements of business risk and, as such, fall within the Product Owner’s purview.
+This wouldn’t be a problem if the Product Owner Team alone could do the research because the Product Owners can manage their own time.
+However, it is often the case that Product Owners have a strong business skill set but a weaker skill set to actually build the artifacts necessary to support their research.
+Yet, issues of technology and production often arise as key elements of business risk and, as such, fall within the Product Owner’s purview.

-Scrum tradition comprises other activities whose work is not tracked on the Product Backlog.
+The Product Backlog documents only some of the work that broadly falls under the heading of product development, let alone time that the team spends outside development activities.
 Examples include the time spent on Sprint Planning, Sprint Review, drag (e.g., the time we spend drinking coffee or networking in the office), the Sprint Retrospective, and time focused on maintaining a Refined Product Backlog.

-Divide all Developer tasks into those that can be estimated (such as work on the product) and those that cannot (such as the work to understand requirements as the team moves PBIs to Ready).
+Divide all Developer work into that whose duration they estimate (namely, work on the product) and that which they cannot estimate (such as the work to understand requirements as the team moves PBIs to Ready).
 In each Sprint, plan to work on just enough estimated tasks to fill the Production Episode time box.
 Set aside periodic time-boxes for non-estimable work, outside the Production Episode budget, and complete as much of each kind of such work as time-boxing allows.
 Each Sprint, the Scrum Team does only as much of a given kind of work (e.g., analysis work, business planning, review activities) as will fit inside the corresponding time box for such work.
 Move this work into events such as Sprint Planning, the Sprint Review, the Sprint Retrospective, and time boxes where the whole Scrum Team works to continuously maintain a Refined Product Backlog.